Apros7/MLPapers/README.md

-# Model Z: A Coaxial bi-copter from scratch
+# Model Z: Futuristic drone from scratch

+In the works..